Chronic Lymphocytic Leukemia (CLL): Stem Cell Transplant

 How stem cells are collected

-From the blood.
 This is the most common source of stem cells for a transplant.
 You or your donor may get an injection of a growth factor medicine for several days.
 This medicine helps stimulate stem-cell production.
 The process for collecting stem cells from the blood is called apheresis.
 It’s a lot like giving blood, but it takes longer.
 A thin, flexible tube (catheter) is used to get blood from your vein or from a donor.
-The blood goes to a cell separation device to remove the stem cells.
+The blood goes to a device to remove the stem cells.
 The stem cells are then frozen until needed later.
 Then the extra blood is returned to you or the donor.
-You may have a strange taste in your mouth during the process.
-This is from the preservative used to freeze the stem cells.
 This process may need to be done more than once to collect the right amount of cells.

-From the bone marrow.
 Stem cells may also be taken from the bone marrow of you or the donor.
 This process is done while you or your donor is asleep with general anesthesia.
-A doctor makes several punctures in the pelvic or hip bone to remove marrow.
-Soreness in the hip bone may last for several days.
+A healthcare provider makes several punctures in the pelvic or hip bone to remove marrow.
 These stem cells are filtered and frozen until they are needed.

 Having the transplant

-After the chemotherapy or radiation therapy is finished, you will receive the stored stem cells through a needle in your arm that’s attached to a tube.
+After the chemotherapy or radiation therapy is finished, you will get the stored stem cells through a thin needle that is put into your arm and attached to a tube.
 This is similar to a blood transfusion.

 You will need to have your blood drawn often to check your blood cell count for the next several weeks.
 This can be done on an outpatient basis.